A bit about me….

 I am a person centred counsellor.
 This means that for me counselling is led by you in the session, I will never ask you to prepare for a session and I will never direct you in terms of what to do in a session.
 We will work together and I can help you explore ways forward that feel right for you or I can just be someone to hear you and be on your side.

 To support my counselling work I have also trained in ecotherapy (working outside and with the natural world) as well as in basic mindful techniques and in the use of art in therapy.
+I also have a special interest in perinatal mental health due to my NHS work.

 I am fully insured for private work and rent a room in Norwich for all my client work.
 My practice location can be found here and has accessible rooms and facilities for clients that cannot manage stairs or steps as well as parking for disabled clients.
 There is on street parking also available.